 Denied

-A loss is denied if the same or an identical property is purchased within or transferred to a registered account, such as a RRSP, RRIF, TFSA, RESP, etc.
+A loss is denied if the same or an identical property is purchased within or transferred to a registered account, such as a Registered Retirement Savings Plan (RRSP), Registered Retirement Income Fund (RRIF), Tax-Free Savings Account (TFSA), Registered Education Savings Plan (RESP), etc.

 Be wary of transfers in-kind.
-For example, an investment held in a non-registered account is transferred to a registered account, such as a registered retirement savings account (RRSP), where the transferor is the annuitant.
-If the investment’s value at the time of the transfer was below what it was acquired at, the capital loss would be denied due to the superficial loss rules.
+For example, an investment held in a non-registered account is transferred to a registered account, such as an RRSP, where the transferor is the annuitant.
+If the investment’s value at the time of the transfer was below its adjusted cost base (ACB), the capital loss would be denied due to the superficial loss rules.

 An alternative strategy might be to dispose of the security held in the non-registered account.
-And then buy it in the registered account, at a later date; likely more than 30 days after the disposition, to reduce the risk of the application of the general anti-avoidance rules within the Income Tax Act
+And then buy it in the registered account, at a later date.
+This would likely have to occur more than 30 days after the disposition, to reduce the risk of the application of the general anti-avoidance rules within the Income Tax Act

 Suspended